 Torrevieja is a city in Spain's southeastern province of Alicante, on the Costa Blanca.
 It's well known for its Mediterranean climate and coastline.
 Its located approximately 40 minutes south of Alicante airport.
-This city has amazing gardens and tremendous beaches and pools with delicate sand and crystal clear waters.
+This city has amazing gardens, tremendous beaches, and pools with delicate sand and crystal clear waters.

-Torrevieja´s origins, like many of today's coastal resorts, are heavily linked with fishing and the Mediterranean trade routes.
-This city served as a safe haven for passing fishermen and sailors to protect themselves from storms.
+Like many of today's coastal resorts, Torrevieja's origins are heavily linked with fishing and the Mediterranean trade routes.
+This city was a safe haven for passing fishermen and sailors to protect themselves from storms.
 Some of these sheltering seamen decided to stay and make this area their new home, the town of Torrevieja.
 Many of these new inhabitants were from what is now the West coast of Italy, which is still evident today from the number of Italian surnames in the Torrevieja area.

 Torrevieja has been a key producer of salt for many generations.
 The name Torrevieja (literal meaning Old Tower) comes from the Old Watch Tower that was located in the salt beds near the salt pier and used to keep an eye over this valuable mineral before it set off on its long journey overseas.
 Whilst salt extraction is still big business in the area, today, 2 of these unique lagoons are now the heart of the La Mata and Torrevieja Lagoons Nature Reserve.
 Together, these 2 protected reserves cover a total of 3,700 Hectares, 52% of the reserve, and are home to a large variety of animal and plant species making them a key tourist attraction in the area.

-- Why should people stay in Torrevieja during the winter?
+- 1 Why should people stay in Torrevieja during the fall, winter, or spring?

-Why should people stay in Torrevieja during the winter?
+Why should people stay in Torrevieja during the fall, winter, or spring?

 Torrevieja is a good choice if you are looking for a lively place, not far from Alicante that has enough open restaurants and shops.
 The Mediterranean climate means a mild winter with not a lot of rain and average temperatures from 16°C - 24°C (61°F - 75°F)16 to 24.
 Most days will be sunny or partly cloudy, and there only will be a few days with some rain.
 For the winter period, you can find good deals for apartments and houses, and if you are camping, there are multiple options as well.